jurgelenas/responsiveMenu/README.md

 There are many other different plugins to do this job, but I couldn't find anything that suited my needs and I created my own.
 I discovered that I am using this plugin over and over again on my projects and I thought that It could be useful for somebody else and decided to open-source it.

+### Features:

+* Simple and easy to use
+* Unlimited levels of submenus
+* Variety of configuration options
+* Works in all major desktop and mobile browsers
+* Weighs only 1026 bytes minified and Gzip'ed
+* Free to use under the MIT license

 ## Bug tracker

 If you find a bug, please report it [on Gitgub!](https://github.com/jurgelenas/responsiveMenu/issues)